2019 Yom HaShoah Commemoration

 - James Whitbourn’s Annelies: A Holocaust Remembrance Concert, performed by Elizabeth Schleicher and the South Bend Chamber Singers, and sponsored by a partnership between the Jewish Federation’s Okon Family Endowment Fund for Holocaust Education, and Temple Beth-El’s Kurt and Tessye Simon Fund for Holocaust Remembrance.

-For more information on our Yom HaShoah programs please contact Monika Wayne.
+For more information on our Yom HaShoah programs please contact The Jewish Federation.